MaayanLab/clustergrammer-docs/docs/biology_specific_features.rst

 **Enrichrgram**

-Enrichrgram enables users to find biological information specific to their genes of interest (using `Enrichr`_) and import this directly into the visualization as row categories (see screenshot below).
-Enrichrgram can be run on the front-end or back-end (using the :ref:`clustergrammer_py_api` to pre-calculate Enrichrgram results).
-This feature enables enrichment analysis to be performed within the visualization itself by both the original author of the visualization and anyone viewing the visualization.
+Enrichrgram enables users to find biological information specific to their genes of interest (using `Enrichr`_) and import this information directly into the visualization as row categories (see screenshot below).
+Enrichrgram can be run on the front- or back-end (using the :ref:`clustergrammer_py_api` to pre-calculate results).
+This feature enables enrichment analysis to be performed within the visualization itself by both the original author of the visualization and anyone else viewing the visualization.

+**Enrichrgram Front-End**

-To use Enrichrgram on the front-end simply click the Enrichr-logo at the top-left of the heatmap to bring up a list of libraries from Enrichr, then click on a library to obtain enriched terms for your genes of interest (see screenshot below).
-For instance, clicking on 'ChEA 2016' will enrich for up-stream transcription factors.
+Enrichrgram on the front-end is available to anyone viewing the visualization and can be used by simply clicking the red DNA-like Enrichr logo on the top left of the heatmap, which brings up a list of Enrichr libraries to choose from.
+To perform enrichment analysis choose a library and Enrichrgram will return enriched terms from this library that are specifically associated with your list of genes (P-value bars indicate the degree of specificity).
+For instance, clicking on 'ChEA 2016' will calculate enrichment for up-stream transcription factors.
 The enriched terms are shown as row categories, which enables users to see which genes are associated with each term.
-The row-category titles give the enriched term name, and the red-bars represent the significance of the enrichment (see `Enrichr combined score`_).
-Users can run enrichment analysis on specific clusters of genes by filtering the matrix to only show only their genes of interest: e.g. use the dendrogram Crop buttons or Brush-Crop buttons to select a subset of genes for analysis.
+Row-category titles show the enriched term and the red-bars represent the significance of the enrichment (see `Enrichr combined score`_).
+Users can run enrichment analysis on specific clusters of genes by filtering the matrix to only show only their genes of interest: e.g. use the Dendrogram Crop buttons (see :ref:`interactive_dendrogram`) or Brush-Crop button (see :ref:`crop`) to select a subset of genes for analysis.

-To pre-calculate enrichment results on the back-end run the ``enrichrgram`` method described in the :ref:`clustergrammer_py_api` before clustering.
-The Jupyter notebook `Clustergrammer_CCLE_Notebook.ipynb`_ demonstrates how to use the ``enrichrgram`` method to pre-calculate enrichment analysis results for your visualization.

 .. figure:: _static/enrichrgram_results.png
   :width: 900px